John Stehr

 John Stehr (born August 20, 1958, Pittsburgh, Pennsylvania), is a former American television journalist.
-He is currently running for Mayor of Zionsville, Indiana, where municipal elections will be held in 2023.
+He is currently Mayor of Zionsville, Indiana.
+Stehr won the Republican party nomination in the primary election on May 2, 2023, and ran unopposed in the general election, winning on November 7, 2023.
+He took office as Zionsville's 4th Mayor on January 1, 2024.

-He retired as full-time lead anchor at NBC affiliate WTHR in Indianapolis, Indiana in December 2018 after nearly 24 years.
+He retired as full-time lead anchor at NBC affiliate WTHR in Indianapolis, Indiana in December 2018 after nearly 24 years in the job (42 years in broadcasting).
 He and his wife Amy reside in Zionsville, Indiana, and have five children.
-While he is no longer employed as a journalist, Stehr retains the title as WTHR's “Anchor Emeritus”.

 Stehr attended Gannon University in Erie, Pennsylvania, and is the only member of his class to receive a "Distinguished Alumni" award.
 He graduated with a dual-degree (Communications/Political Science) in 1980.
-His children are named Morgan, Connor, Jeanie, Riley, and Meredith.
+His children are Morgan, Connor, Jeanie, Riley, and Meredith.

-Career
+Broadcast career

 Stehr started his broadcast career at WJET-TV in Erie while still attending Gannon University.
 After leaving WJET, he went to WSEE-TV, also in Erie.
 While at WSEE, he was named solo anchor of the weekday 6 pm and 11 pm newscasts at the age of 21.